17 Top-Rated Tourist Attractions in Georgia

 Georgia is a state of many contrasts, which makes it an especially appealing place to visit.
-The attractions that bring tourists to Georgia range from the mountain landscapes and splendid natural features of North Georgia, like Lookout Mountain and the Okefenokee Swamp, to the romantic historic squares of Savannah and the dazzling modern architecture of Atlanta.
+The attractions that bring tourists to Georgia range from the stunning mountain landscapes and attractive natural features of North Georgia, such as Lookout Mountain and the Okefenokee Swamp, to the romantic squares of historic Savannah and the dazzling modern architecture of Atlanta.

-There are fun things to do in Georgia for the whole family, and for every interest.
-You'll find everything from beautiful beaches to the world's largest aquarium, and gracious antebellum homes and historic sites that illuminate life and events from prehistory to the late 20th-century struggle for civil rights.
+There are fun things to do in Georgia for the whole family, whatever your interest.
+You'll find everything from beautiful beaches to one of the world's largest aquariums, and gracious antebellum homes and historic sites that illuminate life and events from prehistory to the late 20th-century struggle for civil rights.

 Plan your visit to the "Peach State" with this list of the top attractions in Georgia.